The Institutions that Shape our Practice

 Connect with HMA

-• Visit the HMA website at www.hmassoc.org to learn about upcoming events, membership options, and educational resources.
+Visit the HMA website at www.hmassoc.org to learn about upcoming events, membership options, and educational resources.

-• Join HMA to receive access to newsletters, continuing education, networking opportunities, and advocacy updates.
+Join HMA to receive access to newsletters, continuing education, networking opportunities, and advocacy updates.

-• Explore the Faith Community Nursing page for information on the Scope and Standards, health ministry tools, and ways to stay engaged with the national FCN community.
+Explore the Faith Community Nursing page for information on the Scope and Standards, health ministry tools, and ways to stay engaged with the national FCN community.

-Westberg Institute of Faith Community Nursing
+Westberg Institute for Faith Community Nursing

 Develops and maintains the Faith Community Nurse Foundations Course curriculum and creates evidence-based position statements that guide education, ethical practice, and professional standards in the specialty.